 Zagora, at the southern end, makes a good base with decent hotels and restaurants.
-Allow five hours to reach the Draa from Marrakech via a spectacular route across the Atlas mountains -- it's best not to self-drive.
+Allow five hours to reach the Draa from Marrakech via a spectacular route across the Atlas Mountains -- it's best not to self-drive.

 13. Sphinx, Egypt

 This colossal temple is on the way down to Egypt's Valley Temple of King Chefren.
-The body of a lion with a human head is a 70 meters long and 20 meters high -- as tall as a six-story apartment block.
+The body of a lion with a human head is 70 meters long and 20 meters high -- as tall as a six-story apartment block.